sivakumar-kailasam/cli-guides/content/addons.md

 ```

 Some files go in the `app` directory, while others go into the `addon` directory.
 We'll start by looking at the addon directory.
-At this stage, whatever we put in the `<addon-name>.hbs` file is what could be used immediately in an app.
+Whatever we put in the `<addon-name>.hbs` file is what could be used immediately in an app, and will be referenced in templates as `{{addon-name}}`.
+Later on in this guide, we will cover how to export multiple templates with different names from a single addon project.

 Let's say that our addon should wrap some content in a button tag.
-The addon template looks like this:
+The addon template should look like this:

 ```hbs
 <!-- addon/templates/components/<addon-name>.hbs -->